This instant pot mango jam (without pectin) is the most easy and best homemade instant pot mango jam recipe I ever tried.

-If you have never tried to make jams in instant pots before, it is so easy to make small batch fruit jams in the instant pot without using store bought pectin.
+If you have never tried to make jams in instant pots before, it is so easy to make small batch fruit jams in the instant pot without using store bough pectin.

-This is not meant for canning, but these homemade fruit jams store well in refrigerators when stored in clean, dry glass jars for about two weeks (I have tried storing that long only).
+They are not meant for canning, but these store bought fruit jams store well in refrigerators when stored in clean, dry glass jars for about two weeks (I have tried storing that long only).

-We need the following ingredients to make the jam.
+We need the following ingredients to make the mango jam without pectin.

 To make the mango jam in the instant pot:

 - Wash the mangoes very well, peel and chop the mangoes (discard the seeds).

 - Transfer the chopped mangoes to the instant pot.

 - Also add the sugar, lemon juice and water.
 Mix everything well.